Spoonflower

 Acquisition in 2005

-Memory Matrix is an advanced engineering firm based in the United States that specializes in enhancing the consumer digital photography experience.
-Founded in 2004, the company focuses on developing innovative technologies and products related to digital photography.
-By prioritizing user experience, Memory Matrix aims to improve how consumers capture and share their photographic moments.
+Memory Matrix is an advanced engineering firm established in 2004, headquartered in the United States.
+The company focuses on enhancing the consumer digital photography experience through innovative technologies and solutions.
+By specializing in products and services related to digital photography, Memory Matrix aims to address the evolving needs of consumers in this dynamic market.